LaunchCodeEducation/lchs/src/chapters/databases/db-tips.rst

 To help mange the data stored in a table, one helpful tool is the **primary key**.
-This is an integer assigned to each row in the table, and no two rows can have the same primary key.
+This is an integer assigned to each row in the table, and no two rows have the same primary key.

 By adding primary keys, every row in the table will be different from every other row.
 For example, if we have two students with the same name, their table entries can easily be confused.
-However, by adding a unique primary key, no two rows will ever be identical.
+However, by adding a unique primary key, the two rows no longer look the same.

 .. admonition:: Example

-   Compare the rows from two ``students`` tables.
-Do the entries on the left show the same student entered twice?
-We cannot say for sure.
-However, including a primary key prevents duplicate entries.
-The table on the right implies that we have two different Bobs in our class.
+   Without primary keys, we cannot tell the difference between two rows that contain identical values.
+Primary keys guarantee that every row has at least one unique piece of data.

    .. figure:: figures/primary-key.png
       :alt: Showing two database tables.
 One with a primary key column and the other without.